 “Bandwidth is billed per hour!”
 It is important to note that the Exoscale website states the bandwidth consumption as a monthly price for customer convenience.
 The billing cycle for bandwidth, however, is hourly.

-For each hour, the number of running machines in an organization is taken, and the bandwidth consumed is compared.
+The number of running machines in an organization is taken for each hour, and the bandwidth consumed is compared.
 So if you have three machines and consume over 4.2 GB of data per hour, charges are applied.

 So, if the three machines transfer 5 GB of data to the Internet in one hour, charges are applied for 0.8 GB of data since 4.2 GB of data is included in the price.

 Also, note that ONLY bandwidth FROM Exoscale TO the Internet is charged.
-Everything else, including data transfer from the Internet to Exoscale, data transfer between regions, even between different accounts, private networks, or Exoscale Private Connect, is free.
+Everything else, including data transfer from the Internet to Exoscale, between regions, and between different accounts, private networks, or Exoscale Private Connect, is free.

-Some large customers may want to rent their physical hardware from Exoscale to run their virtual machines on.
+Some large customers may want to rent their physical hardware from Exoscale to run their virtual machines.
 This has a couple of benefits for the customer:

-- The customer does not share the network bandwidth between its virtual machines with others and can leverage the full amount.
+- The customer does not share the network bandwidth between its virtual machines with others and can leverage the total amount.